awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-servicequotas.md

 For more information about Service Quotas, see the [Service Quotas User Guide](https://docs.aws.amazon.com/servicequotas/latest/userguide/)\.

-Use the following information to help you to help you integrate Service Quotas with AWS Organizations\.
+Use the following information to help you integrate Service Quotas with AWS Organizations\.